COVESA/vsomeip/documentation/vsomeipUserGuide.md

         repetition phase.
 This can be used to reduce the number of sent messages during startup.
 The default setting is _500ms_.

+    * `find_debounce_time`

+        Time which the stack collects new service requests before they enter the repetition phase.
+This can be used to reduce the number of sent messages during startup.
+The default setting is _500ms_.

+    * `find_initial_debounce_reps`

+        Number of initial debounces using find_initial_debounce_time.
+This can be used to modify the number of sent messages during initial part of startup (valid values: _0 - 2^8-1_).
+The default setting is _0_.

+    * `find_initial_debounce_time`

+        Time which the stack collects new service requests before they enter the repetition phase.
+This can be used to modify the number of sent messages during initial part of startup.
+The default setting is _200ms_.

 * 'suppress_missing_event_logs'

     Used to filter the log message `deliver_notification: Event [1234.5678.80f3]